 “Look deep into nature and you will understand everything better.” – Albert Einstein

-Literally in the heart of Poland, this network of 5 color-coded trails covers 2.5 miles offering moderately challenging hiking.
+Literally in the heart of Poland, Maine this network of 5 color-coded easy to moderate hikes covers 2.5 miles.
 Take the Huntress Trail to explore a vernal pool along the way, and follow a short spur to a former stone quarry.
 The Cave Trail leads to a small natural hillside cave, while the White Oak Trail, not surprisingly, ends in a grove of white oak, not native to this area.
+Dog friendly.

-Another moderate hiking option just a 10-minute drive from the Inn in Raymond, Maine, the Bri Mar Trail leads from the small parking area off Webbs Mills Road up the slope of Rattlesnake Mountain.
+Another easy to moderate hiking option near Poland, Maine is just a 10-minute drive to Raymond, Maine.
+The Bri Mar Trail leads from the small parking area off Webbs Mills Road up the slope of Rattlesnake Mountain.
 Follow the main path towards the summit, avoiding the short spurs that lead to the right, for an exquisite view of Sebago Lake and the Presidential Range.
 Round trip this trail is a short 3 miles, with modest elevation gain of 600 feet.
+Not dog friendly.

 Insider tip: There’s a great hole-in-the-wall sandwich shop at the intersection of Route 11 and Webbs Mills Road (also known at Route 85) called Webbs Mills Eats.
 They have some unique sandwiches there, a favorite being the Turkey Reuben.

 Insider tip: The park extends to the other side of Empire Road across from the main entrance.
-The hiking trails are even more interesting with swamp views, a little stream that has cut a valley through the area and some nice terrain changes and scenery.
+The 5 miles of hiking trails are even more interesting with swamp views, a little stream that has cut a valley through the area and some nice terrain changes and scenery.
 Park in the small, dirt parking lot at the trail head across the street from the main entrance.

-If you’re looking for a remote location to get away from it all, look no further than the Libby Hills Trails in Gray, Maine.
-Only 20 minutes from the Inn, here you’ll find a network of looping trails enjoyed by hikers, mountain bikers, and cross-country skiers also use these trails.
-For those who want an easy stroll, the Turkey Trot, Moose Odyssey, and Deer Run trails offer easy walking, if you’re looking for something a bit more challenging, tackle the Holmquist Hollow trail.
+If you’re looking for a remote location, look no further than the Libby Hills Trails in Gray, Maine.
+Here you’ll find a network of easy to moderate hikes.
+In addition, mountain bikers, and cross-country skiers also use these trails.
+For those who want an easy stroll, the Turkey Trot, Moose Odyssey, and Deer Run trails offer easy walking.
+However, if you’re looking for something more challenging, tackle the Holmquist Hollow trail.
+Dog friendly.

 At 165 acres, Roberts Farm Preserve offers a little something for everyone, including an ADA compliant loop trail.
-This 8-foot wide, well-groomed trail leads to a gorgeous view of Lake Pennesseewassee and the mountains in the distance.
+In fact, this 8-foot wide, well-groomed trail leads to a gorgeous view of Lake Pennesseewassee and the mountains.
 Located in nearby Norway, Maine, runners, hikers, and mountain bikers frequent this easily accessible preserve.
 In winter, the trails are maintained for cross-country skiing and snowshoeing.
 On weekends, you can check out gear for free at the warming hut.
 Dog friendly.

-Also located in Norway, Maine, this 4.5-mile network of trails traverses undulating farm land and the woods of Crockett Ridge.
+Also, this 4.5-mile network of trails located in Norway, Maine, traverses undulating farm land and the woods of Crockett Ridge.
 Tackle the 2-mile Witt Swamp Trail, or the easier half-mile Half Witt Trail.
-Of added interest, the Shepard Farm Preserve is part of the state-wide Langlais Art Trail, featuring 6 of the artist’s sculptures.
+What’s more, the Shepard Farm Preserve is part of the state-wide Langlais Art Trail, featuring 6 of the artist’s sculptures.
+Dog friendly.

-The Witt Swamp Preserve is named after Benjamin Witt, Norway’s first blacksmith, this 141-acre piece of property offers a mile long loop trail that meanders through peaceful forests of birch, oak and hemlock.
+The Witt Swamp Preserve is named after Benjamin Witt, Norway’s first blacksmith.
+This 141-acre piece of property offers a mile long loop trail that meanders through peaceful forests of birch, oak and hemlock.
 Along the way you’ll stumble upon glacial boulders, a cedar boardwalk, and stone steps.
 Exquisitely beautiful in spring when wildflowers bloom, come fall you find wild mushrooms dot the landscape.
+Dog friendly.

 Head toward Auburn, Maine for an opportunity to search for the tailings of an old quarry once noted for gem-quality tourmaline.
 The moderately difficult Blue Loop Trail links abandoned quarry sites with slag piles and giant boulders.
-The steep ledges are not for the faint of heart, but the wildflowers that bloom in the spring are reward enough for the effort.
+The steep ledges are not for the faint of heart.
+However, the wildflowers that bloom in the spring are reward enough for the effort.
 Near the quarry, you’ll discover a pond that sports lots of tadpoles in the spring, and frogs later in the season.
 Dog friendly.

 More Insider Tips:

-- If you’re a morning hiker headed to Norway and want to grab some lunch on the way back to the Inn, there’s an excellent clam/lobster shack on Route 26 that’s midway between Norway and the Inn.
+- Are you a morning hiker headed to Norway and want to grab some lunch on the way back to the Inn?
+There’s an excellent clam/lobster shack on Route 26 that’s midway between Norway and the Inn.
 It’s called The Lost Gull and they have nice fried clams, lobster rolls and a great haddock chowder.

-- If you’re going out for an afternoon hike in Norway, you may want to stop and experience some of the local craft beer scene.
+- Perhaps you’re going out for an afternoon hike in Norway.
+If so, you may want to stop and experience some of the local craft beer scene.
 Norway Brewing Company and Oxbow Beer Garden are two places you’ll pass on your way back to the Inn.
 Check out our Western Maine Beer Trail blog for more information.